accraze/discogs-haskell/README.md

 Haskell Client for Discogs REST API.
 Based on a Monad Transformer Stack.

+This does not the wrap complete API yet.
 Only [database actions](https://www.discogs.com/developers/#page:database) (with the exception of searching) are implemented at this time.
-If you are interested in hacking on this, checkout the contributing doc for more info.
+If you are interested in hacking on this, checkout the [CONTRIBUTING](https://github.com/accraze/discogs-haskell/blob/master/CONTRIBUTING.md) doc for more info.

 ## Build Locally